 - Protect established vegetation during any construction. - If any tree or shrub needs to be removed, replace it with the same or similar species. - New planting should be of a species used historically or a similar species. - Maintain and preserve any gardens and/or ornamental planting on the site. - Maintain and preserve any historic landscape elements.

-Response - The preserved spruce tree in the east yard will be protected during construction in accordance with the City of Aspen Parks Department regulations.
+Response - While not a significant landmark tree, the preserved spruce tree in the east yard will be protected during construction in accordance with the City of Aspen Parks Department regulations.

 Restoration

 Materials

 2.1 Preserve original building materials.